BCTR: Bidirectional Conditioning Transformer for Scene Graph Generation: Experiments

-\textbf{Model Components} The experimental results of the ablation study on the model components are presented in Table \ref{tab:3}, which reports the performance of four methods obtained by combining BCG and RFA.
-In Table \ref{tab:3}, models with BCG have 8 decoder layers, while those without BCG have 6.
-For a fair comparison, we increase the decoder numbers of models without BCG to 8.
-The results demonstrate that both BCG and RFA contribute to improvements in mR@ and R@.
-While both modules improve performance across categories with different frequencies, RFA primarily enhances performance in the head and body categories.
-By combining the two modules, the recall rate of the tail category further improves, resulting in a superior mR@100 performance of 18.4.
-The ablation studies indicate that BCG and RFA exhibit good compatibility, and integrating the two can further enhance the performance of the SGG task.
+The results of the ablation study on model components are presented in Tab.~\ref{tab_exp_modelcom}, showing the performance of four model variants obtained by combining BCG and RFA.
+In Tab.~\ref{tab_exp_modelcom}, models with BCG include two additional decoder layers (i.e., bidirectional attention layers) compared to models without BCG.
+For a fair comparison, we add two extra decoder layers to the predicate decoder in the models without BCG.
+The results demonstrate that both BCG and RFA contribute to improvements in mR@k and R@k.
+Combining the two modules further improves recall in the tail category, resulting in a superior mR@100 performance of 18.4.
+We attribute this improvement to BCG's ability to learn better feature interactions within a semantically aligned space, which is regularized by RFA, thereby improving generalization to infrequent relationship combinations (i.e., tail categories).
+These results indicate that BCG and RFA are highly compatible, and integrating the two modules further enhances the performance of SGG.

-\textbf{Feature Interaction Strategy} We compare the performance of two different internal message interaction mechanisms, namely Unidirectional Attention (UniAtt) and Bidirectional Attention (BiAtt).
-For UniAtt, only predicate-to-entity attention is activated.
-For BiAtt, both entity-to-predicate and predicate-to-entity attention are activated.
-The experimental results are reported in Table \ref{tab:4}, where BiAtt demonstrates better performance than UniAtt, indicating the superiority of the designed Bidirectional Attention mechanism for the SGG task.
+The impacts of RFA and BCG on the model’s computational complexity and performance are reported in Tab.~\ref{tab_exp_modelcom}.
+Specifically, BCG and RFA introduce 3.5M and 0.6M additional parameters, respectively, resulting in an overall parameter increase of approximately 4.3\% compared to the baseline.
+During inference, BCG causes slower inference due to the added bidirectional feature interaction mechanisms, while RFA primarily functions during training and thus has negligible impact on inference speed.
+Regarding training performance, both components increase training time, with the overall training duration increases by 52\% when BCG and RFA are employed together.
+In summary, the increased computational cost of BCTR stems primarily from its architectural design rather than the number of additional parameters.